sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 How do I choose how to pay for Marketing Campaigns?
 {% endanchor %}

-You choose on the the Plan & Billing Details page in your account.
+You choose the Plan & Billing Details page in your account.

 {% anchor h3 %}
 Why is the default pricing for Marketing Campaigns per-contact?